dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 ![](/extra-files/gif.gif)

 **Quirks**:
+Settings relating to the kernel, for us we'll be enabling `DummyPowerManagement`, `PanicNoKextDump`, `PowerTimeoutKernelPanic` and `XhciPortLimit`.
+Everything else should be left as default

 * **AppleCpuPmCfgLock**: NO
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM.
 AMD users can ignore